akn9050/Storage-Account-LabDemo/Hands-on-lab/Readme.md

 2. Select a **Location near** to you from the list above.

 3. Select Standard for the **Performance** option.
 This decides the type of disk storage used to hold the data in the Storage account.
 Standard uses traditional hard disks, and Premium uses solid-state drives (SSD) for faster access.
 However, remember that Premium only supports page blobs.
-You'll need block blobs for your videos, and a queue for buffering - both of which are only available with the Standard option.

 4. Select StorageV2 (general purpose v2) for the **Account kind**.
 This provides access to the latest features and pricing.
 In particular, Blob storage accounts have more options available with this account type.
 You need a mix of blobs and a queue, so the Blob storage option will not work.
 For this application, there would be no benefit to choosing a Storage (general purpose v1) account, since that would limit the features you could access and would be unlikely to reduce the cost of your expected workload.